 Item Location to Check Remedy Input conditions Do the quality, status and length of the connection cables comply with the specifications?
-Replace the cables with appropriate ones in the following cases.
-Frequency characteristics are not sufficient.
-Loss is large.
-Cables and connectors are damaged.
-Connectors are contaminated.
+Replace the cables with appropriate ones in the following cases. • Frequency characteristics are not sufficient. • Loss is large. • Cables and connectors are damaged. • Connectors are contaminated.
 Is the cable connection correct and secure?
 Confirm the destination and check if the connector is tightened securely.
 Are the single and differential $(50/100 \Omega)$ inputs set correctly?
+Set the correct value.
 Is the input level correct?
-Check the level by using an oscilloscope, etc. Are the input bit rate and clock frequency set correctly?
+Check the level by using an oscilloscope, etc. Are the input bit rate and of frequency set correctly?
 Set the bit rate and clock frequency correctly.
 Note: Use the frequency counter to check the current clock frequency.
-Is the frequency set near the bit rate when using clock recovery?
+Is the frequency set near to bit rate when using clock recovery?
 Set the frequency near the bit rate to be used.
-Has the clock loss display Check the data and clock signals to disappeared?
-Check recovery settings.
-Termination conditions Was the termination potential adjusted?
+Has the clock loss display disappeared?
+Check the data and clock signals to be input or clock recovery settings.
+Termination Was the termination potential adjusted?
 Set the termination potential correctly.
 Note: Incorrect setting may result in unit failure.